zwang271/WEST/Documentation/BENCHMARKREADME.md

   $ cd 2022-Iowa-State-REU-Temporal-Logic-
   $ cd MLTL_reg
   $ cd MLTL
-  $ make west
+  $ make west_lib
-  $ ./west
+  $ python gui.py
   ```
-  For further usage and output, see the repo homepage or WESTREADME.md in the Documentation folder.
+  For further usage and output, see the repo homepage or GUIREADME.md in the Documentation folder.